JAY-31-mawari/travel-backend-api/README.md

 # travel-backend-api
-Backend code for a single page react application along with a sql database
+Backend code for a single page react application along with a sql database.
+API with get and post methods to get and insert the data into the database.
+1. "post traveldetails":"/api/products/insertdata",
+2. "post destination name":"/api/products/demo",
+3. "get travelsdetails":"/api/products/travelsdatabase",
+4. "get testing json":"/api/products/testing",